shawntmeyer/AzureVirtualDesktop/README.md

 [**Home**](./README.md) | [**Features**](./docs/features.md) | [**Design**](./docs/design.md) | [**Prerequisites**](./docs/prerequisites.md) | [**Troubleshooting**](./docs/troubleshooting.md)

-This solution will deploy a fully operational Azure Virtual Desktop hostpool along with associated resources adhereing to the [Zero Trust principles](https://learn.microsoft.com/security/zero-trust/azure-infrastructure-avd).
+This solution will deploy a fully operational Azure Virtual Desktop hostpool and image management capability adhereing to the [Zero Trust principles](https://learn.microsoft.com/security/zero-trust/azure-infrastructure-avd).
 Many of the [common features](./docs/features.md) used with AVD have been automated in this solution for your convenience.

 ## Deployment Options